logo

 Act III, Scene 1 Summary

 Mercutio and Benvolio are wandering the streets of Verona.
 Benvolio is trying to persuade Mercutio to get out of the sun; it’s a hot day, and the Capulets are roaming around.
-However, Mercutio is in a punchy mood, and teases the peaceful Benvolio, calling him a hothead.
+However, Mercutio teases the peaceful Benvolio, calling him a hothead.

-Mercutio calls out Tybalt: “Tybalt, you ratcatcher, will you walk?”
-(3.1.76).
+Mercutio calls out to Tybalt: “Tybalt, you ratcatcher, will you walk?”
+(III.1.76).
 The two fight.
 Benvolio and Romeo try to separate them, and in the confusion, Tybalt mortally wounds Mercutio.
-In a final virtuosic and punning performance, Mercutio speaks of his injuries and dies cursing the houses of Capulet and Montague alike:
+Mercutio speaks of his injuries and dies cursing the houses of Capulet and Montague alike:

-No, ’tis not so deep as a well, nor so wide as a church door, but ’tis enough.
+No, [the wound is] not so deep as a well, nor so wide as a church door, but ’tis enough. ’Twill serve.
+Ask for me tomorrow, and you will find me a grave man.